lucidworks/solr-couchbase-plugin/README.md

 http://<solr_address>/solr/collection1/couchbase?action=start
 ```

 This will start the plugin, which will register in Couchbase as its replica and the data synchronisation as well as indexing into Solr should start.
-It assumes that Couchbase server is running and Cross-Datacenter Replication is set as desribed in *Couchbase XDCR* section.c
+It assumes that Couchbase server is running and Cross-Datacenter Replication is set as described in *Couchbase XDCR* section of this document.